-Exotic plants often require more care and irrigation, increasing costs and using additional resources.
+Exotic plants, however, often require more care and irrigation, increasing costs and using additional resources.
 Some non-native plants are considered invasive and can overgrow the area, damaging local plants and animals.
-Excessive use of chemicals in landscaping can contaminate groundwater.
+Excessive use of chemicals in landscaping can also contaminate groundwater.
 Drastic changes in the landscape are not always environmentally friendly either.
 Cutting down trees or using chemicals to kill weeds is potentially harmful to wildlife in the area.